-I’ve tested this detergent on our dirty farm clothes, on kid messes, stinky laundry, white towels and sheets, hot and cold laundry.
+I’ve tested this detergent on our dirty farm clothes, on kid messes, stinky laundry, white towels and sheets, hot water and cold water washes.

 I have a heavy duty Speed Queen with agitator top load machine.
 Because farm clothes & kids!

 So, I have NOT tested this in a front loader or high efficiency machine.
 But it is low sudsing so I don’t imagine it being a problem.